 If the checkbox is checked, then:

-- When sending the values with the timestamps, the timestamps do not contain the local time but UTC time increased by defined hours (the spin button placed right from the checkbox).
+- When sending the values with the timestamps, the timestamps do not contain the local time but UTC time with an offset defined by hours (the spin button placed right from the checkbox).

-- When receiving the value with the timestamp, there is an assumption, that the time is UTC time increased by the defined hours.
-So, at first the hours are subtracted from the UTC time and then converted to the local time.
+- When receiving the value with the timestamp, there is an assumption, that the time is UTC time with an offset defined by hours.
+So, at first, the hours are subtracted from the UTC time and then the time is converted to the local time.

 Ignore values older than ...

-This parameter activates the filter that checks the time stamp of I/O tags new values on this station.
-The new value is ignored if the time stamp is older by defined number of days and hours than the current real-time of communication station.
+This parameter activates the filter that checks the timestamp of I/O tags' new values on this station.
+The new value is ignored if the timestamp is older by a defined number of days and hours than the current real-time of communication station.
 The log about this is saved into the application directory, subdirectory TRACE, file DISCARDED_VALUES_SELF_KOM.log (for SELF.KOM) or DISCARDED_VALUES_name_KOM.log (for name.KOM).

 Ignore values newer than ...

-This parameter activates the filter that checks the time stamp of I/O tags new values on this station.
-The new value is ignored if the time stamp is newer by defined number of days and hours (i.e. it is in the future) than the current time of communication station.
+This parameter activates the filter that checks the timestamp of I/O tags new values on this station.
+The new value is ignored if the timestamp is newer by a defined number of days and hours (i.e. it is in the future) than the current time of communication station.
 The log about this is saved into the application directory, subdirectory TRACE, file DISCARDED_VALUES_SELF_KOM.log (for SELF.KOM) or DISCARDED_VALUES_name_KOM.log (for name.KOM).

 The settings of communication station address.
 The form of station address depends on the type of the used protocol.
 More information about the communication protocols can be found in the detailed description of protocols.

-Tab is visible only if communication protocol contains some parameters.
+The tab is visible only if the communication protocol contains some parameters.